massimilianobaldo/good-programmers/README.md

-# Are you a Good Programmers? :eyes:
+# Are you a Good Programmer? :eyes:

 This project was developed alongside the company [Kynetics](https://www.kynetics.com/) with the Univeristy of Padova.